-We can test Jekyll is working by checking the version installed:
+We can test that Jekyll is working by checking the version installed:

-After it is done, use the gem install command to install bundler:
+After it is done, use the gem install command to install the bundler:

 Now we are ready to create the blog and run the server.
-The below given command create the directory called idrootblog.
-You can given another name of your choice.
-In this directory, jekyll configuration file and setup is all set:
+The below-given command creates the directory called

-Change to newly created directory idrootblog or the new name which you have given at the time of using command jekyll:
+idrootblog or the new name which you have given at the time of using command Jekyll:

-Start the Jekyll application and replace below mentioned ip address with your ip:
+Start the Jekyll application and replace the below-mentioned IP address with your ip: